SATBBI/Curricula/Prepare4Bioinformatics.md

         1. The underlying operating system of MacOS is a variant of Unix derived from the NEXT OS (built as a variant of UNIX without the proprietary UNIX constraints, not unlike Linux).
-        2. One can try to follow the Bash exercises in the Mac terminal (bash is usually the default shell).
+        2. One can try to follow the Bash exercises in the Mac terminal (~~bash~~ zsh is usually the default shell).
 If you experience problems, type “echo $0” and record the name of the shell.
 If it is not bash, it might be best to install VirtualBox and Ubuntu.